CHuiV123/mysql_mcp_server_LangflowCompatible/README.md

 [![smithery badge](https://smithery.ai/badge/mysql-mcp-server)](https://smithery.ai/server/mysql-mcp-server)
 [![MseeP.ai Security Assessment Badge](https://mseep.net/mseep-audited.png)](https://mseep.ai/app/designcomputer-mysql-mcp-server)
 # MySQL MCP Server
-A Model Context Protocol (MCP) implementation that enables secure interaction with MySQL databases.
+A Model Context Protocol (MCP) implementation that enables secure interaction with MySQL databases running on python server.
 This server component facilitates communication between AI applications (hosts/clients) and MySQL databases, making database exploration and analysis safer and more structured through a controlled interface.

 > **Note**: MySQL MCP Server is not designed to be used as a standalone server, but rather as a communication protocol implementation between AI applications and MySQL databases.
+This modified version of MySQL MCP Server is compatible with langflow MCPTools component via STDIO protocol.

 ## Features
 - List available MySQL tables as resources